equivalent/mandril_event_webhook_collector/README.md

   * open rate per email type
   * click rate per email type

-Note: The application is overkill for simple task like this (no need for processor object, or for using heavy framework like Rails) I was just demonstrating particilar approach at one job interview.
+Note: The application is overkill for simple task like this (no need for processor object, or for use of a heavy framework like Rails) I was just demonstrating solution to particilar problem/approach at one job interview.

 ## Usage